PHPixie/Demo-Quickstart/README.md

 //A simple string message
 return 'hello';

-//To build a properly encoded JSON reponse
+//To build a properly encoded JSON response
 //just return any array or object return array('success' => true);